0x00wolf/hkrsAI/README.md

 ![alt text](https://github.com/0x00wolf/hkrsAI/blob/main/imgs/banner.jpg)
 Version 2 is out!

-## The keep it simple approach to integrating the world's most powerful AI into your Linux terminal.
+## The keep it simple approach to integrate ChatGPT into your Linux terminal.

-In the principle of KISS (not the band), I wanted a tool that integrated seamlessly into my development workflow, but streamlined enough to fit nicely into a single Python file (with a second to contain long string variables).
-I wanted to be able to copy+paste, insert files with a single command, execute system wide commands for directory traversal, have automatic logging in case I wanted to come back to something, but didn't remember to save it, and the ability to extract code easily.
+HkrsAI is designed to increase the productivity of programmers and pentestests by integrating ChatGPT into their workflow more seamlessly.
+With code extraction, the ability to insert the contents of files with a single, and granular control over the OpenAI API's parameters.

 hkrsAI is modeled as a finite state machine, allowing you to perpetually engage in conversations with custom AIs for any circumstance.
-The program includes 100's of premade system prompts from the most popular repos on Github (thanks to https://github.com/f/awesome-chatgpt-prompts), which can be selected via a convenient menu system at anytime within the program.
+The program includes 100's of premade system prompts from the most popular repos on Github.
+You can set a custom prompt, or select from pre-made fonts from a convenient menu.
+You can reset the conversation at any time, and input a new font.
+The program is also scriptable, and command-line arguments can control any of the API parameters at runtime.

+Version 2 is thanks to guidance (code reviews) that I received from a dear friend with a PHD in Computer Science and a decade of career experience working as a ML scientist at DeepMind.
+Thanks to his guidance the code is much more portable.
+You can easily extend HkrsAI by adding a new function to the Dispatcher class (with a matching signature), and adding its name to the command-list in the Parser class.

 I built hkrsAI as a daily use productivity tool for myself, and I absolutely love it.
 I hope you will too!